puyuan/puyuan.github.io/_posts/2016-01-16-converting-timestamp-in-fluentd.md

 Fluentd automatically appends timestamp at time of ingestion, but often you want to leverage the timestamp in existing log records for accurate time keeping.
-When ingesting.
-In your timestamp is properly formated, you can use the time_format option in in_tail, parser plugins etc.. to extract it.
+When ingesting, if your timestamp is in some standard format, you can use the **time_format** option in in_tail, parser plugins to extract it.

-In my use cases, I have epoch time written in seconds or milliseconds.
-Parsing seconds is straightforward, just use the %s in time_format.
+In my use cases, I often have logs written directly in epoch time as either seconds or milliseconds.
+Parsing seconds is straightforward, using the **%s** flag in time_format.
+Parsing milliseconds is trickier, and no straightforward way to parse it in fluentd currently.

 ## Parsing Seconds
 {%highlight xml%}